toshi-physics/mnp-club.github.io/_posts/blog/2016-05-07-generalised-complex-numbers.md

 $$(t,x)\cdot (1,v) = (t, x+vt )$$

-You can find more exciting stuff like trigonometry in various cases (p<0, p=0, p>0) and the generalizations of Euler’s formula in the article.
+You can find more exciting stuff like trigonometry in various cases $(p\langle 0, p=0, p\rangle 0)$ and the generalizations of Euler’s formula in the article.
 Have fun exploring their properties.
 If you come to know of any other applications of generalized complex numbers, please do share!